marcocacciabue/multiquas/README.md

 ```
-Users can override this behavior and set on or off specific algorithm.
+Users can override this behavior and set on or off specific algorithms.
 For example: the following adds the Viquas multiple step to the default behaivour
 ```bash

 nextflow run marcocacciabue/multiquas -resume --input_csv samples.csv --viquas_m ON